ucsb/campus-cloud-docs/pages/getting-started.md

 	![assets/img/gatewaycart-objectcode.png]({{site.url}}assets/img/gatewaycart-objectcode.png)

-	when you finalize your cart, check the Special Handling Code: **GCT** and submit your requisition.
+	and Sub **3, 5 or 7**.
+Your requisition will be returned if these codes are not correct.
+SUBMIT your requisition.

 4. The Campus Cloud team will receive your Purchase Order and contact you to schedule a meeting finalizing your account.
 5. After this meeting you will receive an activation email from AWS/Azure: